Forz70043/smartySetUp/README.md

 # smartySetUp
-script that download smarty (v3.1.33) and set up it into your project
+script that download smarty (v3.1.33), extract it and set up into your project.

 ## NB
 1)install wget `apt install wget` || `dnf install wget` || ..